miker704/Strife/patch_V5_notes.md

     - Added Monsters Chewbert avatar decoration item card to the the shop page.
     - Added Monsters Doodlezard avatar decoration item card to the the shop page.
     - Added Monsters Glop avatar decoration item card to the the shop page.
+    - Added Monsters Gawblehop avatar decoration item card to the the shop page.